2.0 / 5.0

 We work with a network of pioneering carbon removal companies that have been vetted by the commerce platform Shopify.

-Fittonia grows in the shady undergrowth of rainforests, where it often thrives in dark and humid conditions, but also does well indoors and grows nicely in relatively dark corners.
+Fittonia grows in the shady undergrowth of South American rainforests, where it often thrives in dark and humid conditions, but it also does well indoors and grows nicely in relatively dark corners.

 It acts as a small ground cover, forming dense mats, with a height of about 10 cm.
 It can also be grown as a hanging plant in an ampel.